railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 .. index:: methodology; GTD

-Methodology and iterative process
+Methodology and Iterative Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To organize your tasks efficiently, Open ERP uses a method based on the following systematic and iterative process:
+To organize your tasks efficiently, OpenERP uses a method based on the following systematic and iterative process:

 	#.
 Identify all the tasks that you have to deal with, including everything that keeps you awake at